andrewsunglaekim/advanced_git_workshop/readme.md

 This will set `HEAD` and current branch reference to `B`.
 Whether we pass in `--soft`, `--mixed`, or `--hard`, it will always change the commit history in this way.

 When using the `--soft` flag.
 The diff between `B` and `D` will be staged for commit to reflect a commit that would encompass the changes from `B` to `D`.
-In other words the "second tree" (the index) has those differences.
+In other words the "first tree"(working directory) and "second tree"(the index) has those differences.
 The `--soft` really just "resets" the commit history(3rd tree).

 We might want to do a soft reset when we like the commits we've made, but we want to tack on a bit more to it, kind of like an amend to a commit.
 Also, we just learned how to squash in git!